-Jitu Halomoan Lumbantoruan Indonesian Christian University

-The aim is to determine the influence of Leadership, Culture, and Dormitory Life on Student Character.
-The method with mixed sequential explanatory.
-Data collection techniques with instruments, surveys, and interviews.
+Benefits of School Cultural Leadership in Dormitory Life in Student Character Development Mesta Limbong1, Jitu Halomoan Lumbantoruan2, Asnah MN Limbong3 1, 2 Indonesian Christian University, Jakarta Open University 3 The aim is to determine the influence of Leadership, School Culture and Dormitory Life on Student Character.
+The research method is a mixed sequential explanatory.
+Data collection techniques with instruments, surveys and interviews.
 The subject is vocational high school and the object is students and teachers.
-The analysis technique is a survey of 120 respondents and interviews of 17 respondents.
-The results found the influence of leadership, culture and dormitory life on character.
+The analysis technique was a survey of 120 respondents who were randomly selected and then followed up with interviews with the 17 respondents.
+At the quantitative stage, information on the influence of leadership, school culture and dormitory life on character is obtained.
 Research proves that the three variables together have a positive and significant effect on student character.
-Regression tests the effect of the three variables on the t value $X_1 = 2.252$ , $X_2 = 4.127$ , and $X_3 = 2.074$ , at a significance level = 0.05 and degrees of freedom 42, $t{table}$ 1.684, then $t{count}$ is in the area of acceptance of Ha and Ho is rejected, meaning that leadership, school culture and dormitory life simultaneously have a significant effect on student character.
-Leadership, culture and dormitory life are the main elements in building methods in vocational high schools.
+Regression statistical test for the effect of the three variables on the t-count value X1 = 2.252, X2 = 4.127, and X3 = 2.074, at a significance level = 0.05 and degrees of freedom 42, t-table 1.684, then the t-count value is in the acceptance area of Ha and Ho is rejected.
+The analysis shows that leadership, school culture and dormitory life simultaneously have a significant effect on student character.
+Leadership, culture and boarding life are the main elements of building methods in vocational high schools.